 If TRICARE is the primary payer, the Federal Medical Care Recovery Act allows TRICARE to get money back for treatment costs if you're injured in an accident caused by someone else.
-The Statement of Personal Injury-Possible Third Party Liability form (DD Form 2527) is sent to you if a claim appears to have third-party liability involvement.
+If a claim appears to have third-party liability involvement, you'll receive the Statement of Personal Injury-Possible Third Party Liability form (DD Form 2527).
 Within 35 calendar days, you must complete and sign this form and follow the directions for returning it to the appropriate claims processor.
 Visit www.tricare.mil/claims and click on "Third-Party Liability" to download DD Form 2527.